 These are our favorite!
 It was in 1866 that the tube made its appearance in Paris.
 This network of nearly 300 miles of metal pipes, most of which were installed in sewers, carried urgent letters by compressed air.
 The first line was between the Place de la Bourse and the Grand Hotel.
 Like a fax machine of its day, le pneu became an important form of communication in the business world.

 The principle of the tube, also called atmospheric telegraph is simple — it consists of underground carrier tubes that connect various distribution stations.
 Cylindrical boxes called sliders could hold 20 to 30 letters.
-With a powerful stream of compressed air, the slider propelled at a speed of about twenty-two miles per hour (35 kph).
+With a powerful stream of compressed air, the slider propelled at a speed of about 35 kilometres per hour.
 As the final step in the communication journey, telegraphists or "tubistes" would be in charge of delivering the letter to the recipient.

 By 1885, almost all the post offices in Paris were connected by le pneumatique.
 The pneumatic tubes were in use right up until 1984.

 VIP Dinner Cruise with Bateaux Parisiens